elijah1210/ManulifeDemo/README.md

 - A graph tab for each currency.
 - Host it on Heroku or Azure (It should be on heroku).
 - Evaluate for sql injection.
+- Resolve CORS issue.
+Some default to https, therefore openrates api call should be https as well.
+- Additionally, https requires CORS.